openedx/edx-documentation/en_us/install_operations/source/installation/analytics/install_analytics.rst

    .. note::

       Acceptance tests emulate deployment of the code to a remote Hadoop cluster.
-During this process it checks out a new copy of the code from the repo.
+During this process the tests check out a new copy of the code from the repo.
 For this reason, all changes must be committed before running the test.

 #.
 Display parameters for a task.
-This technique can be used to see the parameters for any task.
+You can use the following technique to see the parameters for any task.

    .. code-block:: bash